Practical Guidelines for Ideology Detection Pipelines and Psychosocial Applications

-\sh{\hashtags} proxy required an expert to inspect the $1,000$ most common hashtags within a dataset and label the political lean of the hashtag; $-1$ if left-leaning, $0$ if non-partisan, and $1$ if right-leaning.
-A user's political lean is the average of the labeled hashtags they emit, and their ideology label is the sign of this lean.
+\sh{\hashtags} proxy requires experts to code hashtags.
+We qualitatively inspect the $1,000$ most common hashtags in our datasets and label their political lean; $-1$ if left-leaning, $0$ if non-partisan, and $1$ if right-leaning.
+We quantify a user's political lean as the mean of the labeled hashtags they emit and their ideology label as the sign of this lean.

-\sh{\politicalParties} proxy requires collecting the followers of the major political parties for a dataset's corresponding country.
-The political parties are coded by their ideology and followers, who follow only a single party and are users within the dataset, are assigned this same ideology label.
+\sh{\politicalParties} proxy requires collecting the followers of the major political parties' online accounts for each target country (i.e., Australia and USA).
+We code the political parties by their ideology.
+The users in the dataset who follow a single party receive the party's ideology label.

-\sh{\politicianHOP} proxy requires a dataset of politicians, their political affiliations, and their social media handles, such as the Twitter Parliamentarian Database \cite{van2020twitter}.
-Politicians are coded by their party's ideology (where independents are excluded).
-Users are labeled via majority vote of the ideologies of the politicians they retweet within a dataset.
+\sh{\politicianHOP} proxy requires a dataset of politicians, their political affiliations, and social media handles.
+We use the Twitter Parliamentarian Database \cite{van2020twitter}.
+We code the politicians using their party's ideology (where independents are excluded).
+Note that independents' exclusion reduces the proxy representativity, but this is preferable to manually labeling all independents.
+We label users who retweet politicians using the majority vote of the politicians' ideologies.